Erik van den Heuvel

 In OL Connect Designer switching these designs is commonly achieved by writing a control script to dynamically set the background image of a section.
 Version 2019.2 introduced a new scripting wizard to create such documents in a breeze and without having to write any code.

-This article explains how to use the new Dynamic Section Background wizard to create postcard variants based on a collection of images and a matching data file.
+This article explains how to use the Dynamic Section Background wizard to create postcard variants based on a collection of images and a matching data file.
 The data file contains information about the recipients and their favorite travel destination.

 The postcard designs are created in Adobe Illustrator and stored as PDF in a folder on disk.